Measurement of ICP (Intracranial Pressure) in the Brain

 The ICP (intracranial pressure) can be measured at different locations in the brain.

 Various types of ventricular catheters are available for direct measurement of pressure in the ventricles.
-Due to the additional drainage function of the NEUROVENT catheter, excess cerebrospinal fluid (CSF) is drained from the ventricles.
-When draining the CSF. the elevated ICP is being lowered at the same time.
+Due to the additional drainage function of the NEUROVENT catheter, excess CSF (cerebrospinal fluid) is drained from the ventricles.
+The elevated ICP is also lowered by draining the CSF.
 Implantation of ventricular catheters is facilitated by various application tools such as a stylet or a guide wire.
-The NEUROVENT-Sleeve Housing is a unique design which enables ICP measurement in the parenchyma and CSF drainage in the ventricle.
-As an alternative, the NEUROVENT VP 16 is available for neuronavigation by means of a stylet.
+The NEUROVENT-Sleeve Housing is an unique design which incorporates ICP measurement in the parenchyma and CSF drainage in the ventricle.